slimgroup/JOLI.jl/README.md

 ## Examples (more to come)

-Check [templates](templates) for an examples of how to build your own operators or types, or look up DCT implementation in [src/joLinearFunctionConstructors/joDCT.jl](src/joLinearFunctionConstructors/joDCT.jl).
+Check [examples](examples) for the examples of how to build your own operators or types, or look up DCT implementation in [src/joLinearFunctionConstructors/joDCT.jl](src/joLinearFunctionConstructors/joDCT.jl).

-Try [src/template.joLinearFunctionFwd](src/template.joLinearFunctionFwd) as a starting point for building your own operators.
+Try [templates/joLinearFunctionFwd](templates/joLinearFunctionFwd) as a starting point for building your own operators.